 - Keep the plant mulched with a 2- to 3-inch layer of shredded hardwood mulch.
 This maintains consistent soil moisture and limits weed competition.
 Do not pile mulch against the trunk of this or any other tree.

 - Do not prune weeping Alaskan cedars.
-Its lovely form is easily ruined by poor pruning technique.
+Just like pruning Japanese maples, its lovely form is easily ruined by poor pruning technique.
 It’s best to give your weeping Alaskan cedar all the room it needs.
 That means it will grow to its full size right from the start, and don’t prune it at all.

 - Keep the tree well-watered until it’s established.
 If you site it according to its needs, once established, you won’t need to add any supplemental water except during periods of extreme drought.